Model selection for density estimation with L2-loss

+It has been shown in Birg\'e and Massart (1998) that the quantity $\left\|\sum_{j=1}^k\varphi_j^2\right\|_\infty$ only depends on $\overline{S}$ and not on the choice of the basis.
+For an arbitrary subset of a uniformly bounded basis like the trigonometric basis, it is bounded by $Ck$ for a constant $C$ depending on the basis only.
+In such a case we get a risk bound of the form $\|\overline{s}-s\|^2+n^{-1}Ck$ which does not involve $\|s\|_\infty$.
+If we use the projection onto the first $k$ elements of a wavelet basis, the bound $Ck$ still holds but this is not true any more if we project onto an arbitrary subset with $k$ elements of the same wavelet basis.
+We end up with the same dichotomy we found between regular and irregular histograms: bounding the variance term of the risk is sometimes straightforward, leading to a bound of the form $n^{-1}Ck$ but for some other models the risk bound we derive involves $\|s\|_\infty$.

+A similar difficulty occurs in more complex examples, for instance for the estimators that are considered by Reynaud-Bouret, Rivoirard and Tuleau-Malot (2011).
+Their Theorem~1 leads to a risk bound that also involves a variance term depending on the unknown density $s$ which is the analogue of $\sum_{j=1}^k\Var_s\left(\st\varphi_j(X_1)\right)$.
+In some cases, this term can be bounded independently of $s$ but in some other cases this bounding involves $\|s\|_\infty$.

+It follows from these illustrations that it does not seem easy to get an analogue of (\ref{Eq-M15a}) in full generality when $d$ is the $\Bbb{L}_2$-distance (at first sight it may sometimes work and sometimes not, depending on the type of model we use).
+It will be the subject of our next section to formally prove that a general result of the form (\ref{Eq-M15a}) cannot hold when $d=d_2$.

-\subsection{Model based estimation\labs{I1}}
+\subsection{Model based estimation\labs{I8}}

-A common method for estimating $s$ consists in choosing a particular subset $\overline{S}$ of $(M,d)$ that we shall call a {\em model} for $s$ and design an estimator with values in $\overline{S}$.
-Of this type are the {\em maximum likelihood estimator} over $\overline{S}$ or the {\em projection estimator} onto $\overline{S}$.
-Let us set $M=\overline{\Bbb{L}}_1$ and choose for $d$ either the Hellinger distance $h$ or the variation distance $v$ given respectively by

-It follows from Le Cam (1973, 1975, 1986) and subsequent results by Birg\'e (1983, 2006a) that the risk of suitably designed estimators with values in $\overline{S}$ is the sum of two terms, an {\em approximation term} depending on the distance from $s$ to $\overline{S}$ and an {\em estimation term} depending on the dimension of the model $\overline{S}$ which can be defined as follows.
+As we already mentioned, a common method for estimating $s$ consists in choosing a particular subset $\overline{S}$ of $(M,d)$ that we shall call a {\em model} for $s$ and design an estimator with values in $\overline{S}$.
+Let us set $M=\overline{\Bbb{L}}_1$ and choose for $d$ either the Hellinger distance $h$ or the variation distance $v$.
+It follows from Le Cam (1973, 1975, 1986) and subsequent results by Birg\'e (1983, 2006a) that the risk of suitably designed estimators with values in $\overline{S}$ is the sum of two terms, an {\em approximation term} depending on the distance from $s$ to $\overline{S}$ and an {\em estimation term} depending on the metric dimension of the model $\overline{S}$ which can be defined as follows.

 \begin{definition}\lab{D-Bmdim} Let $\overline{S}$ be a subset of some metric space $(M,d)$ and let ${\cal B}_d(t,r)$ denote the open ball of center $t$ and radius $r$ with respect to the metric $d$.
 Given $\eta>0$, a subset $S_\eta$ of $M$ is called an $\eta$-net for $\overline{S}$ if, for each $t\in\overline{S}$, one can find $t'\in S_\eta$ with $d(t,t')\le\eta$.